Skip to main content

 Using the StAX Parser

 The StAX parser operates in a streaming fashion, allowing developers to read XML content sequentially without the need to build a complete in-memory representation of the XML document.
-Here's an example of using the StAX parser to parse an XML file:
+Here's an example of how to create an XML input factory and a stream reader to parse the XML content.
+We iterate through the XML stream and handle different events such as starting and ending elements, as well as character data.

 from javax.xml.stream import XMLInputFactory, XMLStreamReader